-Understanding the answers to crucial questions, like the ones listed above, is important before accepting the final plot of land.
-Additionally, you’ll want to make sure an environmental assessment is conducted.
-Another consideration to factor when looking for a plot of land is the size.
-A rule of thumb is an 8,000-square-foot building can easily fit on a one-acre site.
+Understanding the answers to crucial questions like the ones listed above is critical before accepting the final plot of land.
+Additionally, you’ll want to conduct an environmental assessment.

 Consider the amount of money you will need to hire a contractor for the work done.
-When it comes to the cost of construction, there is a broad range — $500k to $2.5m.
-This number can vary significantly due to whether the work is a tenant improvement, remodel, addition, or a new facility.
+When it comes to the cost of construction, there is a broad range — $2.5 to $5 million.
+This number can vary significantly due to whether the work is a tenant improvement, remodel, addition or new facility.
 Some of these include:

-Additionally, make sure to follow any restrictions associated with building the bank mentioned earlier to avoid potential lawsuits.
+Additionally, follow any restrictions associated with building the bank mentioned earlier to avoid potential lawsuits.